BalestraPatrick/HapticButton/README.md

 ## 📖 Description

-`HapticButton` replicates the behavior of some buttons in the iOS 10 and 11 Control Center as well as in the Home app.
-A device with 3D Touch is required to fully experience it.
+`HapticButton` replicates the behavior of the buttons in the iOS 10 and 11 Control Center as well as in the Home app.
+A device with 3D Touch is required to fully experience the haptic feedback on supported devices.
+It is implemented as a subclass of `UIControl`, so feel free to further customize it to your needs.

-The user is required to press the button and activate 3D Touch with a minimum threshold (you can specify the minimum value to trigger the button via the `feedbackThreshold` property).
+The user is required to press the button and activate 3D Touch with a minimum pressure threshold (you can specify the minimum value to trigger the button via the `feedbackThreshold` property).
 This allows for a cool interaction that gives an haptic feedback to the user when the button is triggered. 👍

 For the best experience, install the example on a device. 📱